-A format is a type or flavor of video, I often call it, a wrapper because that is different things inside the formats, consider a container each of these accept last to or extensions so, .mov is quick time movie, and .mpeg is an mp4 video, and this is full list of containers or formats at that are supported in YouTube.
+A format is a type or flavour of video, I often call it, a wrapper because that is different things inside the formats, consider a container each of these accepts last to or extensions so, .mov is quick time movie, and .mpeg is an mp4 video, and this is the full list of containers or formats at that are supported in YouTube.

 If your video is not in those formatted so, you need to go the process of changing or converting in those formats.

 This help list very useful.
 All these letters designate simply the formats the container the videos goes in you have to match that YouTube uses Or else accept the video.